hashobject/hashobject.com/README.md

 ## License

-Copyright © 2013 HashObject Ltd (team@hashobject.com).
+Copyright © 2013 hashobject ltd (team@hashobject.com).

 The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0) which can be found in the file epl-v10.html at the root of this distribution.